Framization of a Temperley-Lieb algebra of type $\mathtt{B}$: Link Invariants from

 which leads to

 In an analogous way, we prove the second skein relation.

 which is equivalent to:

-\end{proof} The Jones' method indicates that link invariants on the level of ${\rm FTL}^{\mathtt{B}}_{d,n}(\U, \V)$ will be specializations of the invariants ${\mathcal X}_S^{\mathtt{B}}(\lambda, \U, \V)$ for specific values of the trace parameters $x_i$, $y_j$ and $z$.
-Thankfully, the conditions of Theorem~\ref{mainthm} include conditions for the trace parameters so that these new invariants are well-defined.
+\end{proof} The link invariants on the level of ${\rm FTL}^{\mathtt{B}}_{d,n}(\U, \V)$ will be specializations of the invariants ${\mathcal X}_S^{\mathtt{B}}(\lambda, \U, \V)$ for specific values of the trace parameters $x_i$, $y_j$ and $z$.
+Theorem~\ref{mainthm} provides the conditions so that these new invariants are well-defined.
 Of course, not all values for $x_i$, $y_j$ and $z$ furnish topologically interesting link invariants and so we shall use Corollary~\ref{parvals} to filter out such values.

 In this context, we discard the cases $1(i)$, $2(i)$ and $2(ii)$ of Corollary~\ref{parvals}.
-The reason behind this is that if we specialize the trace parameters in the expression of ${\mathcal X}_S^{\mathtt{B}}$ to any of the cases mentioned just above, we will obtain an invariant that for $d=1$ is does not coincide with the Jones polynomial and that also fails to distinguish basic pairs of links.
-This is because for $d=1$ we have $x_k=1$ and the parameters $z$ and $y_k$ correspond to discarded values in the classical case.
-Using now the surviving values of Corollary~\ref{parvals} for the parameters of ${\rm Tr}$ we deduce that the rescaling factor $\lambda_S = \U^4$ and so we have:
+The reason behind this is that if we specialize the trace parameters in the expression of ${\mathcal X}_S^{\mathtt{B}}$ to any of the cases mentioned just above, we will obtain an invariant that fails to distinguish basic pairs of links.
+In more detail, for $d=1$ we have that $x_k=1$ and so the parameters $z$ and $y_k$ correspond to values that were discarded in the classical case.
+From the surviving values of Corollary~\ref{parvals}, we deduce that the rescaling factor $\lambda_S = \U^4$ and so we have:

-\begin{definition} Let ${\rm X}= ({\rm x}_1 , \ldots , {\rm x}_{d-1})$ a solution of the ${\rm E}$-system, $S \subset \mathbb{Z}/d\mathbb{Z}$ that parametrizes said solution.
+\begin{definition} Let ${\rm X}= ({\rm x}_1 , \ldots , {\rm x}_{d-1})$ a solution of the ${\rm E}$-system, $S \subset C_d$ that parametrizes said solution.
 Let also the trace parameters $y_k$ to be as in case 1(ii) of Corollary~\ref{parvals} and let $z= -\frac{1}{\U (\U^2 +1) |S|}$.
 Then, the following map is an invariant of framed links inside the solid torus: